-I am from Rancagua, a small town, 60 miles south of Santiago, the capital.
+I am from Rancagua, a small town 60 miles south of Santiago, the capital.
 My town is a copper and agro-business town, surrounded by farmland and copper mountains.
-While growing up, a usual activity for the weekend was to go fishing at the Rapel river.
+While growing up, a popular activity for the weekend was to go fishing at the Rapel River.

-When my grandfather and uncles went fishing it was a sure thing we would be soon eating fried smelt.
-As children, we loved it that they let us eat them holding the fried fishes from the tail, without utensils.
+When my family went fishing, it was a sure thing we would soon be eating fried smelt or Pejerreyes Fritos.
+As children, we loved that they let us eat them, holding the fried fish from the tail without utensils.
+A treat!

-Here in the US, smelt began to appear in my supermarket, Central Market Houston last year, they are cheap and smaller than the ones we used to catch and they bring them in winter.
-You will need to prepare them to be able to enjoy them the Chilean way, but with a little patience you can do it at home and they taste the same.
+In the US, smelt began appearing in my supermarket, Central Market Houston, last year.
+They are cheap and smaller than the ones we used to catch, and they bring them in winter.
+You will need to clean them, but you can do it at home with patience, and they taste the same.
 In the US, they fry them whole.

 - 2 pounds smelt